Into Annwn

 Sovereignty & Motherhood

 Rhiannon is a sovereignty figure not only in Her name (divine queen), but also in Her roles and behaviors.
 She is unable to be captured by pursuit; no matter how fast one chases Her down, one cannot get any closer.
 She can only be approached by request and only answers to respectful address -- She will not be hunted down like some animal or prize, nor can She be overtaken by brute force of strength or speed.
 She also chooses Her own mate, in defiance of Her father's preferred betrothal as well as in defiance of Her betrothed's attempts to manipulate and force the situation.
 Force -- be it by way of the patriarchy or physically -- cannot win the Lady of Sovereignty.
-She chooses for Herself, and Her choice is for the one who addresses Her with courtesy and heeds Her advice in rectifying problems which involve Her.
+She chooses for Herself, and Her choice is for the one who addresses Her with courtesy and heeds Her advice in issues which involve Her.
 These are the actions of a self-determined, autonomous woman with healthy boundaries.

 This is mirrored in the Third Branch when Pryderi gives his widowed mother Rhiannon to Manawydan (as would have been his legal right to do in human Welsh medieval law) without consulting Her first.
 (And Manawydan is, significantly, the rightful heir to be the High King of Britain.)
 Although She does prick up Her ears at their conversation about the transaction and says “I will agree to that gladly”, almost as if to assert Her own will one final time, this response only comes after the transaction has already been made as far as the men are concerned.
 The very next major plot point, as Andrew Welsh notes, is that the land “is deserted but not infertile.
 Even under the enchantment it abounds in game, fish, and wild honey.
 Only the refinements of civilized life are gone: domestic herds, dwellings with their hearth fires, the society of people.
 It is not nature but culture that has failed” (p.
 135).

-Her immediate and bold response to Pryderi going missing in the Third Branch is enough to make one wonder to what lengths She would have gone to find Her son if She had not been immediately apprehended for legal punishment in the First Branch.
-This question will resurface when considering Rhiannon in the Winter-Solstice-to-New-Year's tradition of the Mari Lwyd.
+Her immediate and bold response to Pryderi going missing in the Third Branch is enough to make one wonder to what lengths She would have gone to find Her son if She had not been immediately apprehended for punishment in the First Branch.
+This question will resurface when considering Rhiannon in discussing the tradition of the Mari Lwyd.

 Grief, Hope, Death, Rebirth, & the Winter Sun